 All things aren't equal

 In theory, a company should plow all of its free cash flow back into the business for additional growth until it reaches the point that it is no longer able to do so.
 But in the real world, management teams don't always allocate their capital properly.
-When it reaches the point that it no longer makes sense to invest all of its earnings into the core business, management might start to reach for growth that is beyond its grasp.
+When a company reaches the point that it no longer makes sense to invest all of its earnings into the core business, management might start to reach for growth that is beyond its grasp.
 If a company chooses not to initiate a dividend, it has a few other options in its quest to reward shareholders.
 It can make acquisitions in hopes of adding growth (most likely reaching), it can buy back shares, or it can let the excess cash sit in the bank.

 Last up is to simply sit on the cash.
 Great option ... if you're Warren Buffett or have his abilities for allocating capital.
 Sadly, most of us -- and most of the people running companies that are responsible for investing capital -- do not either.
 Cash sitting in the bank is better than a bungled acquisition, but neither makes as much sense as a dividend.